 You can use the best software for virtual choirs to mix audio and video separately.
 I’d personally suggest Soundtrap but you can also mix from a smartphone app such as iMovie to combine and clean up videos.

 The layout determines how to fit all the singers together in a compact window.
 You can use grids of the same height and width so that faces and lip movements are easy to follow.
 With a finished video, you can upload the audio track and line the video up with the singing sections.
 Any background or timed effects such as claps and finger snaps can be added to your virtual choir software.

 Announce when the choir video is scheduled to go out and enable share options to make it go viral on social media platforms.
 Don’t forget to email the link to participants or their parents and teachers (or school performances!).

 5.1 How do I make a virtual choir Online?

 You can make a virtual choir online by opting for a tool that’s either free or freemium with options to sync the audio and video.
 You’ll need to finalize the number of singers in order to get a paid subscription that lets you add more video projects for editing and polishing.

 5.2 How do you make a zoom choir video?

-James Hawkins offers a simple explanation to create choir videos on Zoom.
+James Hawkins offers a simple explanation to create choir videos on Zoom as your virtual choir app.
 You just need to press record when everyone’s ready and switch to a gallery view.
 This lets you see all the members’ faces as they sing.
 You can do multiple takes till everyone is satisfied with the outcome before processing it further.
 Corrections in terms of amplifying sound or sharpening focus on video can be done by exporting the recording from Zoom and importing it into a virtual choir software.
 If you’re an Apple user, you can do this on ChoirCreator.